-The 53-year-old believes that Friday's friendly against Cesare Prandelli's charges is the perfect challenge for his side with just six months to go until the World Cup
+The 53-year-old believes the friendly with Cesare Prandelli's charges is the perfect test for his side with just six months to go until the World Cup

-The Germans secured their passage to Brazil in style with nine wins from 10 European Group C qualifiers and face the 2006 world champions in an international friendly at San Siro on Friday night.
+The Germans secured their passage to Brazil in style with nine wins from 10 European Group C qualifiers and will face the 2006 world champions in an international friendly at Milan's San Siro stadium on Friday night.

-Despite the fixture coming during a crowded domestic schedule, Low says that the clash with the Azzurri is the perfect game for his side as they continue their preparations for next summer.
+Despite the fixture coming during a crowded domestic schedule, Germany boss Low insists the clash with the Azzurri is the perfect game for his side as they continue their preparations for next summer.

-The 53-year-old is looking for an impressive performance from his side, even though there is little riding on the clash.
+The 53-year-old also says he will be looking for an impressive performance from his side, even though there is little riding on the clash.

 "The vagaries of the match should not affect our display," he added.

 "This team must continue to mature, and improve many aspects of our game."